Thomas-Valkenburg/Rainbow-Six-Siege-Analyst-Launcher/README.md

 # Rainbow-Six-Siege-Analyst-Launcher
-### A lightweight rainbow six siege launcher that automatically launches overwolf\n and closes ubisoft and overwolf on closing siege.
+### A lightweight rainbow six siege launcher that automatically launches overwolf and closes ubisoft and overwolf on closing siege.